-It’s perhaps fitting that Netflix’s first original feature film remains its strongest title even to this day.
+It’s perhaps fitting that Netflix’s first original feature film remains one of its strongest titles, even to this day.
 Beasts of No Nation is the impressive yet heart-rending tale of a young West African boy whose life is torn apart by war and forced to join a rebel faction to survive.

-With strong direction from True Detective’s Cary Fukunaga and powerful performances by Idris Elba and Abraham Attah, this is the kind of film that transports you into another world and leaves it mark on you for a long, long time.
+With strong direction from True Detective’s Cary Fukunaga and powerful performances by Idris Elba and Abraham Attah, this is the kind of film that transports you into another world and leaves its mark on you for a long time.

 Mudbound is a critically acclaimed historical drama set in Mississippi during World War II that follows two families who not only share farmland but also all the social and economic struggles of the time.
 It’s a moving tale that speaks to the human heart and sheds light and wisdom on many of our own modern struggles.

 Roma is the multi-Academy Award-winning drama from director Alfonso Cuarón, following a year in the life of a middle-class family’s maid in Mexico in 1970.

 The film is Cuarón’s tour de force, featuring stunning black and white cinematography, incredible scale, and a story intermingling personal growth and tragedy with events that shaped a nation.
 Throughout, Roma is gripping, intriguing, and, ultimately, a beautiful journey.